PHP2560-Statistical-Programming-R/text-mining-review-all-join-this-team/peer_review_zhao.md

 Comments for Team 6
 ===================

--   Lisha was the only member that had a folder that ran properly.
-    However, she was only responsible for doing one question
--   The overall group final paper did not run properly due to no check\_packages.R to install packages that were missing.
--   Code has errors/typos even after installing packages that does not allow to run (ex: guines.td instead of guiness.td on line 83)
--   Could not view graphs other than Lisha's because of errors knitting document
+- Missing some graphs in html output for sentiment analysis
+- Bargraphs of beer company top 5 tweets x axis hard to understand.
+  Would be better if a legend labeling topic #s was a part of the graphs, or word labels placed directly on the axis with a coordinate flip.
+- Word clouds to portray most frequent words are creative, but would suggest a frequency bar graph to answer the questions instead for more detailed information.
--   Comments were satisfactory but more comments could be used for complex lines that are hard to follow computations
+- Comments were satisfactory but more comments could be used for complex lines that are hard to follow computations.